Status | Defunct c. 2007 |

 Publication types | Comics, trade paperbacks |

-Sirius Entertainment was an American comic book company which operated from 1994 to c.
-2007.
-Sirius Entertainment was founded by Robb Horan,[3][4] Joseph Michael Linsner, and Larry Salamone,[1] and was dedicated from the outset to publishing creator-owned properties.[1]
-Originally based in Stanhope, New Jersey, Sirius later moved to Unadilla, New York.[4]
+Sirius Entertainment is an American comic book company operating since 1994.
+Their last original published work was Drew Hayes award winning autobiography, DEATHREATS in 2009.
+Sirius Entertainment was founded by Robb Horan,[1][2] and Larry Salamone,[3] and was dedicated from the outset to publishing creator-owned properties.[3]
+Originally based in Stanhope, New Jersey, Sirius later moved to Unadilla, New York.[2]

-Sirius published popular titles such as Linsner's Dawn, Drew Hayes' Poison Elves, Mark Crilley's Akiko, Jill Thompson's Scary Godmother, and Mark Smylie's epic fantasy Artesia.
+Sirius published popular titles such as Joseph Michael Linsner's Dawn, Drew Hayes' Poison Elves, Mark Crilley's Akiko, Jill Thompson's Scary Godmother, and Mark Smylie's epic fantasy Artesia.

 Sirius appears to have gone defunct in c.
 2007; by 2010, the company's line of back issues were being sold by Horan via his website CosmicTherapy.com.
 By 2021 the Sirius Entertainment website, sirius-entertainment.com, had changed hands.